CoFH/cofh.github.io/docs/arboreal-extractor/index.md

 can automatically transfer up to 1000 mB of fluid at a time.
 It can also transfer items from adjacent inventories into any sides that directly correspond to its fertilizer slot.
 This is called auto-input.
-Auto-output and auto-input occur every 600 ticks (30 seconds), before more fluid is produced.
+Auto-output and auto-input occur every 600 ticks (30 seconds).
+Auto-output occurs after fluid is produced, and auto-input occurs right before fluid is produced.

 Which sides correspond to which slots/tanks and whether auto-output and auto-input are enabled can be configured using the Configuration tab in the